 Plumas County Cal-TREX Public Information

-The Plumas County Fire Safe Council and our partners look forward to bringing second Prescribed Fire Training Exchange (TREX) event to Plumas County.
+The Plumas County Fire Safe Council and our partners look forward to bringing a fourth Prescribed Fire Training Exchange (TREX) event to Plumas County.
+Training will start February 24th, 2023, and continue to take advantage of burn opportunities throughout the spring and fall.

 The TREX model provides a framework for planning, collaboration, incident management, and liability control.